Big Bale Play!

 10. What age is the Big Bale Play suitable for?

-Toddlers and pre-schoolers can enjoy our Mini Bale Play for under 5s while everyone from primary-aged children to 12-year-olds will enjoy running and scrambling over our bigger play area.
+Toddlers and pre-schoolers can enjoy our Mini Bale Play for under 5s while everyone from primary-aged children to 14-year-olds will enjoy running and scrambling over our bigger play area.
 All children must be accompanied by an adult and supervised at all times.
+Please note, there will be children of different ages playing on the bales, so supervision is key.

 14. Are there refreshments available?